 The Art of The Trio.
-Pianist Lynn Arriale, 1991 graduate from the Wisconsin Conservatory of Music and the 1993 winner of the Great American Jazz Piano Competition, has been honing her trio craft since 1993.
+Pianist Lynne Arriale, 1991 graduate from the Wisconsin Conservatory of Music and the 1993 winner of the Great American Jazz Piano Competition, has been honing her trio craft since 1993.
 She has a confident touch and her tonal spectrum is broad.
 Her support in Calley and Davis is solid and swinging, supporting her multicultural explorations.

 Personnel: Lynn Arriale: Piano; Scott Calley: Bass; Steve Davis: Drums.